Fodor's Expert Review Taos Plaza

 The first European explorers of the Taos Valley came here with Captain Hernando de Alvarado, a member of Francisco Vásquez de Coronado's expedition of 1540.
 Basque explorer Don Juan de Oñate arrived in Taos in July 1598 and established a mission and trading arrangements with residents of Taos Pueblo.
 The settlement developed into two plazas: the plaza at the heart of the town became a thriving business district for the early colony, and a walled residential plaza was constructed a few hundred yards behind.
 It remains active today, home to a throng of shlocky gift shops, plus a few more noteworthy galleries and boutiques.
 On the southeastern corner of Taos Plaza is the Hotel La Fonda de Taos.
-Some infamous erotic paintings by D. H. Lawrence that were naughty in his day but are quite tame by present standards can be viewed in the Karavas Conference Room.
+Nine infamous erotic paintings by D. H. Lawrence that were naughty in his day but are quite tame by present standards can be viewed in a small gallery in the hotel.